-- 2.7.1 There are a number of external drivers which will have an impact on the way building control is delivered through 2009/10.
+- 2.7.1 Clearly the economic climate will have a dramatic influence on how things progress over the next year.
+The reduced staffing levels will inevitably lead to changes in the manner in which the service is delivered with a greater emphasis on remote working and the continued development of the IT system to support these changes. - 2.7.2 There are a number of other external drivers which will also have an impact on the way building control is delivered through 2009/10.
 The results of the consultation on the Future of Building Control will be acted upon and this will challenge some of the traditional ways in which the service has been delivered by local authorities.
 In particular a system of risk based inspections is proposed which deviates away from the statutory notifiable regime that currently exists.
-This will enable the Partnership to better focus its resources on sites which require a close examination and allow a greater freedom in the frequency of inspection where other methods of recording are taken onboard, such as photographs or videos. - 2.7.2 Another area which will influence service and delivery is the introduction of National Performance Standards.
+This will enable the Partnership to better focus its resources on sites which require a close examination and allow a greater freedom in the frequency of inspection where other methods of recording are taken onboard, such as photographs or videos. - 2.7.3 Another area which will influence service and delivery is the introduction of National Performance Standards.
 Work with the software provider to automatically generate reports which will populate the performance measurement data that is required are well underway.
-The National Performance Standards are reproduced in Appendix 1.

-- 2.7.3 The third external factor which will heavily impact on the industry is the code for sustainable houses.
+The National Performance Standards are reproduced in Annexe 1. - 2.7.4 The third external factor which will heavily impact on the industry is the code for sustainable houses.
 We already have a disparity on site where affordable homes have to be built to a higher thermal standard than private sector housing.
-However, the planning demand for new developments to hit level 3 or higher on new sites is bringing up the private sector element, together with consumer pressure to see demonstrable savings on energy costs. - 2.7.4 Although this presents us with technical difficulties both on plan and on site, it does offer opportunities to sell our expertise in this field to colleagues in planning who are trying to ensure that conditions are met on site and also designers at pre-application stage who are finding it difficult to design details to comply, hence our proposal for a consultancy discussed earlier.
+However, the planning demand for new developments to hit level 3 or higher on new sites is bringing up the private sector element, together with consumer pressure to see demonstrable savings on energy costs. - 2.7.5 Although this presents us with technical difficulties both on plan and on site, it does offer opportunities to sell our expertise in this field to colleagues in planning who are trying to ensure that conditions are met on site and also designers at pre-application stage who are finding it difficult to design details to comply, hence our proposal for a consultancy discussed earlier.